 We find ourselves typing the same negative comments several times, each time we do this, it reinforces and deepens negative mental states contributing to increased levels of unhappiness.
 At an extreme it can worsen depression and anxiety and lead to dangerous states of mind.

 Kindling can come into play.

 One worrying piece of research suggests that people are considerably more likely to give negative feedback over social media than to make positive, constructive comments.
-The anonymity provided by the Internet, combined the human tendency to pay more attention to the negative aspects of our environment (a necessary survival skill) means that there are people who feel safe to say things that they would not normally say in a face-to-face situation at, with the results that vulnerable people can be exposed to great deal of negative feedback which will exacerbates that condition to activation of our fight or flight response, leading to a strengthening of the mood states stop
+The anonymity provided by the Internet, combined with the human tendency to pay more attention to the negative aspects of our environment (a necessary survival skill) means that there are people who feel safe to say things that they would not normally say in a face-to-face situation.

 A new campaign.

 I am suggesting that we introduce a new campaign.
 It is time to spend more time socialising and in direct face-to-face contact with other people.
 So I would encourage you all to join the new campaign.